tonyputi/runitonce/README.md

 ## Known issue

-- add is_loading when ajax call must be finish
+- landing page improve
-- delete inside detail page is not redirect back to index
+- add is_loading on show when ajax call must be finish
 - notification system for some operations
 - profile page should work also for other users
 - user show is missed for user admin

 - remove npm from docker file
 - export postman collection
 - laravel dusk test are missed